pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 1. Navigate to your organization's instance of Tanzu Application Platform GUI.

-    ![Home screen image of Tanzu Application Platform GUI](../images/app-accelerator/getting-started-1-1.png)
+    ![Home screen image of Tanzu Application Platform GUI.](../images/app-accelerator/getting-started-1-1.png)

 2. On the left navigation pane, click **Create**.

-    ![Image of highlighting the Create button in Tanzu Application Platform GUI](../images/app-accelerator/getting-started-1-2.png)
+    ![Image of highlighting the Create button in Tanzu Application Platform GUI.](../images/app-accelerator/getting-started-1-2.png)

-3. Using the search bar near the left side of the page, search for **simple accelerator**.
+3. Using the search bar near the left side of the page, search for `simple accelerator`.
 After you've found it, click **Choose** on the accelerator card.

-    ![Image of searching for the accelerator in Tanzu Application Platform GUI](../images/app-accelerator/getting-started-1-3.png)
+    ![Image of searching for the accelerator in Tanzu Application Platform GUI.](../images/app-accelerator/getting-started-1-3.png)

 4. Configure the project by filling in the parameters in the form.

-   The options you defined in the `accelerator.yaml` are now displayed for you to configure.
+   The options you defined in `accelerator.yaml` are now displayed for you to configure.
 The `secondConfigurableParameter` `dependsOn` `secondConfigurableParameterCheckbox` might be hidden depending on whether the check box is selected.

-   ![Image of the configuration page in Tanzu Application Platform GUI](../images/app-accelerator/getting-started-1-4.png)
+   ![Image of the configuration page in Tanzu Application Platform GUI.](../images/app-accelerator/getting-started-1-4.png)

 5. After configuration is complete, click **Next**.